Teradata/stacki-wiki/wiki/Development.md

-Every week or so every developer with a completed feature will sit in a room together and discuss and merge their branches back onto develop, and immediately get develop back into the build and test system.
+Every week or so every developer with a completed feature will sit in a room together and discuss and merge their branches back onto `develop`, and immediately get `develop` back into the build and test system.
 Not all features invited to the party get merged, some get pushed back to code review, and some may get defered for a later party.

 	next merge party will document the process